nodecount/crops_xp/README.md

 # Crops XP Minecraft mod

-This Minecraft mod is running with the Fabric modloader.
+This Minecraft mod runs with the Fabric and Forge modloaders.

 ## About

-Allow you to gains XP while harvaseting mature crops.
+This mod allows you to gains XP when you harvest mature crops.

 It's a good alternative to kill monsters to win experience in Minecraft.
 Ideal for players that play in peaceful and also want to enchant their stuff.

-Works with other mod which integrate crops (farmer delight, ...)
+Works with other mods which integrate crops (farmer delight, ...).

 ## How this mod has been created